 Shannon graduated from the University of Utah in Early Childhood Education and received her MBA in 2013.
 She taught pre-K for 14 years and was in the financial industry for 4 years.
 She is a lifelong learner and continues to explore new ways she can learn and grow in her life.

-Megan is Youthlinc’s Community Liaison and Real Life Assistant.
+Megan is Youthlinc’s Graphic Designer.
 She first joined Youthlinc as a student on the 2012 Peru team, then was the Real Life intern in 2013 and went to Peru again that summer.
 Megan was named Utah’s Young Humanitarian in 2013 for her service with Real Life, ONE, Good in the Hood and ASUU Community Service, among other organizations.
 She has been the Real Life Assistant Director since 2014.

 One of Megan’s fondest service memories was her trip to Yanamono II, Peru with Youthlinc in 2012.
 She made deep friendships with community members and found her calling for public health.
 She still keeps in contact with many of her Peruvian friends to this day, inspiring her to move forward with Spanish and continue making personal relationships in the communities she works.